-She has been a Trial Steering Group member for the PRODIGY multi-site trial of social recovery in early psychosis (2013- 2016).
+Jo was a Trial Steering Group member for the PRODIGY multi-site trial of social recovery in early psychosis (2013- 2016).

 She was a Board member of the DH funded Early Intervention Cost Economic Evaluation Programme led by Professor Martin Knapp at LSE (2006-2010).
-She was also a Board member and co-applicant on the National Lottery funded Rethink and Young Minds UTHINK recovery learning programme for young people.(2007- 2010).
+I was also a Board member and co-applicant on the National Lottery funded Rethink and Young Minds UTHINK recovery learning programme for young people.(2007- 2010).

-Jo has also been an International consultant on the TIPS EIP Network Project in Norway and the NIMH RAISE trial of EIP Services in USA (2008-2011).
+Jo has been an International consultant on the TIPS EIP Network Project in Norway and the NIMH RAISE trial of EIP Services in USA (2008-2011).

-Current Research Involvement
+Current Research Involvement:

 Jo is currently involved in the following service evaluation and research projects: